 Responsibility: Improves intelligence and thinking power.

 Mantra: You experience silence & stillness in this stage.

 Asana: Sirsasana (Headstand)

 Opening Chakras and getting more control over the associated glands will help expand your mind and get more control over what you feel.
 Yoga is the art of mastering all of your body, the physical, mental and the ethereal.
 Something that must be understood is that Yoga does not preach opening the Chakras for healing reasons, but for attaining awareness.
 It is a way of truly knowing your body and should be pursued as that.
 The physical effects are a result of balance and imbalance of the chakras, and as such are a secondary issue.
-Your Chakra can only be opened by you and it is a slow, gradual process of awakening that brings out the spirituality in Yoga.
+Your Chakras can only be opened by you and it is a slow, gradual process of awakening that brings out the spirituality in Yoga.